-- 8. Persons With COVID-19 Exposure Likely to Result in Infection.
-Upon notification by a healthcare provider, public health official, or isolated person of exposure to COVID-19 based on close contact (within six feet for fifteen minutes or more) with a person who must be isolated as provided herein, the person so exposed shall immediately quarantine himself or herself at home or another location approved by the Department. - 9.
-Each quarantined person shall avoid unnecessary physical contact with any and all persons and shall comply fully with the Quarantine Protocol attached to this Order, as it may be updated from time to time, to include the November 1, 2020, update which addresses exercise of a person's right to vote. - 10.
+- Persons With COVID-19 Exposure Likely to Result in Infection.
+Upon notification by a healthcare provider, public health official, or isolated person of exposure to COVID-19 based on close contact (within six feet for fifteen minutes or more) with a person who must be isolated as provided herein, the person so exposed shall immediately quarantine himself or herself at home or another location approved by the Department if the person has not been fully vaccinated for COVID-19. - Each quarantined person shall avoid unnecessary physical contact with any and all persons and shall comply fully with the Quarantine Protocol attached to this Order, as it may be updated from time to time, to include the November 1, 2020, update which addresses exercise of a person's right to vote. - 3.
 Each quarantined person shall remain at home or in the approved quarantine location.
-The recommended time for quarantine is fourteen (14) days from last known exposure, but as set forth in the attached Quarantine Protocol, you may be able to leave quarantine prior to the expiration of the fourteen (14) days. - 11.
-Additionally, quarantined persons may leave quarantine in the event of an emergency, such as a fire or natural disaster, or if the person's health condition worsens and he or she requires treatment in a healthcare facility. - 12.
-Health care providers, emergency medical services workers, first responders, and other critical infrastructure workers may continue to work, in consultation with their workplace occupational health program and if necessary to ensure adequate staffing, so long as they are asymptomatic, don masks while on duty, and comply with all other quarantine requirements for the duration of the fourteen day period. - 13.
+The recommended time for quarantine is fourteen (14) days from last known exposure, but as set forth in the attached Quarantine Protocol, you may be able to leave quarantine prior to the expiration of the fourteen (14) days. - 4.
+Additionally, quarantined persons may leave quarantine in the event of an emergency, such as a fire or natural disaster, or if the person's health condition worsens and he or she requires treatment in a healthcare facility. - 5.
+Health care providers, emergency medical services workers, first responders, and other critical infrastructure workers may continue to work, in consultation with their workplace occupational health program and if necessary to ensure adequate staffing, so long as they are asymptomatic, don masks while on duty, and comply with all other quarantine requirements for the duration of the fourteen day period. - 6.
 During the period of quarantine, the quarantined person shall take his or her temperature twice per day and monitor any symptoms of respiratory illness.
-If at any time the quarantined person experiences the following symptoms of COVID-19, including cough, shortness of breath or difficulty breathing, fever (a measured temperature over 100.4 degrees Fahrenheit or a feeling of feverishness), chills, muscle pain, sore throat, or new loss of taste or smell, the quarantined person shall be considered a person with suspected COVID-19 and shall follow the requirements for isolation set forth above and in the attached Isolation Protocol.
+If at any time the quarantined person experiences the following symptoms of COVID-19, including cough, shortness of breath or difficulty breathing, fever (a measured temperature over 100.4 degrees Fahrenheit or a feeling of feverishness), chills, muscle pain, sore throat, or new loss of taste or smell, the quarantined person